List of Australia Test cricket records: Highest individual score

+Matthew Hayden (pictured) has scored the highest individual Test score (380) for Australia.

 The first Test of the 2003–04 series of the Southern Cross Trophy, contested between Australia and Zimbabwe, at the WACA Ground saw Matthew Hayden of Australia set the highest individual Test innings score with 380, surpassing Brian Lara's 375 scored against England in April 1994 at the Antigua Recreation Ground.
 Six months after Hayden set the record, the West Indian claimed it back scoring 400 not out against the same opposition and on the same ground.